ahhh/GoRedShell/README.md

 ```
 Usage of ./GoRedShell:
   -host string
-    	indicate the host or ip address to brute force
+    	indicate the host:port or ip:port address to auth to
   -hostList string
-    	indicate wordlist file that has hosts or ips on each line
+    	indicate wordlist file that has a host:port or ip:port on each line
   -cred string
     	a single un:pw credential pair to use
   -credList string